Blog Post

 How to Run This Checklist

 Run the checklist after a feature is deployed to staging and before merging to production.
-The designer who owns the spec should compare the staging URL against the Figma file, working through each category.
+The designer who owns the spec should compare the staging URL against the design file, working through each category.
 For every failed check, file an issue with a screenshot, expected value from the design, and actual value from the browser.

 Common Mistakes That Break Website QA